-A good answer would be: the medicine is prepared by a shaman or a plant master who was given permission by elders and was trained appropriately to harvest and prepare this medicine.
+A good answer would be that the medicine is prepared by a shaman or a plant master who was given permission by elders and was trained appropriately to harvest and prepare this medicine.
 Furthermore, the medicine is transported by the shaman, plant master, or the teacher who prepared it and will be served by the same person or someone in the lineage who was given permission by the elders.

 3. Where? – Where is the Plant Medicine Journey?

-The next logical question is where will your ceremony or retreat take place?
+The next logical question is where your ceremony or retreat will take place.

 What is the exact location or environment where you will take the medicine?
 Is it a safe place?

-A bad answer would be that I am going to my friend’s house in the city where we are going to drink Ayahuasca in his basement with his friend who just came back from Peru where he drank Ayahuasca once.
+A bad answer would be that I am going to my friend’s house in the city where we are going to drink Ayahuasca in his basement with his friend who just came back from Peru, where he drank Ayahuasca once.

-4. Who? – Who is ‘Serving’ the Medicine?
+4. Who? – Who is ‘Serving’ the medicine?

-To open and hold a high vibrational, safe, and healing space requires extensive training and experience.
-When somebody is not strong, anchored, and purified to a high level, they might open a low vibrational space where more harm than healing can occur.
+To open and hold a high-vibrational, safe, and healing space requires extensive training and experience.
+When somebody is not strong, anchored, and purified to a high level, they might open a low-vibrational space where more harm than healing can occur.

 5. How? – Practical Considerations for Your Plant Medicine Journey